seantiz/seantiz/README.md

 </p>

 <p align="center">
-  My more esoteric interests are topology (usually in Rust), linear optimisation and building early-warning systems for products not to get lost in a hype cycle.
+  My more esoteric interests are topology (usually in Rust), linear optimisation and building tools that help products survive the hype cycle.
 </p>

 <p align="center">